Event Agenda

 Speakers

-A: Panel A: Marygoreth Richard (Moderator, Head of Production, BBC Media Action), Deogratius Bwire (Director of Empowerment and Human Rights Responses, LHRC), Ziada Seukindo (Programme Manager, Jamii Africa), Judith Mwombeki (Senior Research Officer, BBC Media Action), Abella Bateyunga (Executive Director, TBI)
+A: Panel A: Moderator: Marygoreth Richard (Head of Production, BBC Media Action), Speakers: Deogratius Bwire (Director of Empowerment and Human Rights Responses, LHRC), Ziada Seukindo (Programme Manager, Jamii Africa), Judith Mwombeki (Senior Research Officer, BBC Media Action), Ismail Biro (Deputy Director, Tanzania Bora Initiative)

-C: Panel C: Evelyn Manu (Moderator, Director, Coretax Africa & Managing Partner, Jadili), Semkae Kilonzo (Executive Director, Policy Forum), Gabriel Bundala (Head of Finance and Operations, FCS)
+C: Panel C: Moderator: Evelyn Manu (Director, Coretax Africa & Managing Partner, Jadili), Speakers: Semkae Kilonzo (Executive Director, Policy Forum), Gabriel Bundala (Head of Finance and Operations, FCS)

 Venues:Main Hall, Tembo, Faru